pedro-severo/future-eats-service/README.md

 # Future Eats Service

 Future Eats Service is a backend service responsible for managing the endpoints consumed by Future Eats UI (https://github.com/pedro-severo/future-eats).
-It is a Node project built in typescript, exposed with GraphQL interface and infraestructured with Firebase Services, including Firestore to manage a non-SQL database.
+It is a Node project built in typescript, exposed by a GraphQL interface and infraestructured with Firebase Services - including a non-SQL database (Firestore).
 The project is fully tested with jest (integration and unit tests), also with a coverage checking (100%) to push new changes

 # Summary